framsouza/eck-saml-hot-warm-cold/README.md

             name: saml-metadata
 ```

 The *volumeMounts* session is where contains where the volume should be mounted inside the pod.
-In this example, you are mounting a volume saml-metadata and the file is located into ES_CONFIG directory _/usr/share/elasticsearch/config/framsouza_eu_auth0_com-metadata.xml_.
+In this example, you are mounting a volume saml-metadata and the file is located into _ES_CONFIG_ directory _/usr/share/elasticsearch/config/framsouza_eu_auth0_com-metadata.xml_.
 Next, there's the volume reference, it means the volume must be mounted based in a configMap called saml-metadata.

 ### Creating a configMap

-*You must create this file before the deploy ES manifest*
+*You must create this file before the ES manifest*

 The metadata file, is the file you will get fromo your idp.
 To put the content inside a configMap you can run the following: